LibrePDF/OpenPDF/openpdf-renderer/README.md

 OpenPDF-renderer
 ============

-OpenPDF-renderer is a Java library for rendering PDF files.
+OpenPDF-renderer is a Java library for rendering PDF files as images.

 Examples: